 Pack Your Clothing, Golf Gear, And Essentials

 As part of planning, ensure you research your destination well so you can pack layers and you and your family are ready for any weather.
 Consider packing versatile items that you can use for multiple functions to reduce your load.
+And don’t forget to bring your golf bags to store all your golf accessories needed for the play.
 For instance, golf clothes are multipurpose, and you can wear them as you travel and as your trip attire.

 Here are some additional must-pack items:

 - Short or long-sleeved polo shirts with a collar